torralbaa/thetracker/README.md

 + http

 ## How to use it?
-Simply clone or download the repository, instlll the needed packages with `npm install` and execute it with `node index.js <email> <password>`.
+Simply clone or download the repository, install the needed packages with `npm install` and execute it with `node index.js <email> <password>`.

 ## Online version
 There is currently a version of TheTracker deployed on [Heroku](https://bcthetracker.herokuapp.com).